 We’re Adam, Lora, Matimu, and David Willard and we’ve recently completed our service as missionaries to Madagascar, the fourth-largest island in the world, located just off the southeast coast of Africa.
-As missionaries, we’re part of YWAM (Youth With A Mission) Madagascar, leading a church-planting team to the Antakarana people in isolated northwestern Madagascar.
+As missionaries, we’re part of YWAM (Youth With A Mission) Madagascar, pioneering a new work to the unreached Antakarana people in isolated northwestern Madagascar.
 Our primary home/sending church in the US is Sanctuary Church, located in Tulsa, OK.

 We strongly believe in the incarnational reality of Jesus, our God who became a man like us in order to bring new life to the world.
 We strive to model ourselves after him, “becoming all things to all people so that by all means we might save some.”
 (1 Cor.
 9:22) To us that means speaking the local language (Malagasy) and dialect (Antakarana) and partnering in works with the local Malagasy people that are formed in such a way as to be both recognizable and deeply challenging to the culture they live within.
 We work together to spread the Kingdom of God in Madagascar and bring the abundant life of Jesus to those who’ve never known it or even heard of it.

 Adam and Lora have lived and worked as missionaries in Madagascar since 2011.
-Upon first moving to Madagascar, we completed a half-year of intensive Malagasy language training in Madagascar and now use the Malagasy language to interact and develop relationships on a daily basis and to share the Good News of Jesus.
+Upon first moving to Madagascar, we completed a half-year of intensive Malagasy language training and now use the Malagasy language to interact and develop relationships on a daily basis and to share the Good News of Jesus.
 We’ve also worked with YWAM Tamatave on the east coast of Madagascar, participating in a church-planting Discipleship Training School, lived in a rural village, worked in health/sanitation development, and started multiple Christian fellowships among rural villagers who had never heard the Good News of Christ before.
 We contributed a small part to the work of the YWAM Tamatave team, who have started over 45 churches and 30 rural clinics, all of which are led and managed by the villagers themselves.